New Orleans

 In Louisiana, the statute of limitations for personal injury cases, including those involving traumatic brain injuries, is generally one year from the date of the incident if the injury occurred before July 1, 2024, or two years if the injury occurred on or after this date.
 In any case, it is crucial to initiate legal action promptly in order to preserve your right to recovery.
 Our attorneys can provide guidance throughout this process to ensure you meet all necessary deadlines.

-How Can Clayton, Frugé & Ward Help with My Brain Injury Recovery?
+How Can Clayton, Frugé & Ward Help With My Brain Injury Recovery?

 Our team at Clayton, Frugé & Ward offers compassionate, personalized legal representation to help you navigate the complexities of your case.
 We leverage our proven track record and extensive experience to fight for the compensation you deserve while also ensuring you and your loved ones have access to resources that aid in both recovery and life adjustments.